tassaron/muffin-shop/README.md

 ### /src/controllers/`<module>`

--   URL endpoints (routes) which could return a view (template) or JSON
+-   Functions registered to routes (URL endpoints) which could return a template or JSON

 ### /src/models/`<module>`